mohamedlotfy50/handwritten_digit_recognition/README.md

-# Digit recognition
+# Handwritten digit recognition
-It's a fun project to try convolutional neural networks and test,  And test understanding for the computer vision theorise, and testing connections between tflite and flutter.
+It's a fun project to try convolutional neural networks, And test understanding for the computer vision theorise, and testing connections between tflite and flutter.

 ## Features
 - Finger drawing on canvas